HumanCompatibleAI/ranking-challenge/examples/fastapi_nltk/README.md

 ## Setting up your environment

 1. Create a virtual environment using your preferred method
-2. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt` at the repo root

 ## Running tests